-Mosi-oa-Tunya National Park does offer visitors with game safari drives.
+Mosi-oa-Tunya National Park does offer visitors game safari drives.
 Sighting one of the few rhinos that call the park home is a highlight.
 These rhinos are guarded 24 hours a day 7 days a week by armed guards.

 Victoria Falls Hotels (Zambia Side)

 The majority of people visiting Victoria Falls will stay in hotels or lodges on the Zambian side of the falls.
 Please visit Victoria Falls National Park for hotels on the Zimbabwe side.